-In lieu of blue cards, Camp Whitsett issues individual advancement completion reports to each unit and a summary report for the troop.
-You do not need to bring blue cards with you to camp.
-Digital completion reports will be emailed to the unit representative no more than 7 days following departure from camp.
-These reports may then be entered into Scoutbook by your unit Advancement Coordinator or submitted to your local council.
+In lieu of blue cards, Camp Whitsett utilizes digital completion records directly from Doubleknot.
+These records/reports may then be entered into Scoutbook by your unit Advancement Coordinator or submitted to your local council.

-SHOOTING SPORTS 2023 PROGRAM FEE
+SHOOTING SPORTS 2025 PROGRAM FEE

-Due to the increased demand and national shortage of ammunition, there will be a temporary program fee associated with Rifle Shooting and Shotgun Shooting Merit Badges of \$25 per MB.
+Due to the increased demand and national shortage of ammunition, there will be a program fee associated with Rifle Shooting and Shotgun Shooting Merit Badges of \$25 per MB.